dotlang/language/README.md

 var yy: string = magic(y)
 ```

-## Implicit parameters
+## Protocol parameters
 When writing a generic function, you may have expectations regarding behavior of the type `T`.
-These expectations can be defined in a tuple (called prototype tuple) as some function pointers, and reference the protocol as an argument marked with `!`.
-The value for this argument is optional and if it's not provided, compiler will deduce functions based on name and type of the fields in that tuple.
+These expectations can be defined in a tuple (called protocol tuple) as some function pointers.
+When calling this function, the code either should provide value or ask compiler to deduce values (using `!` notation)
-The members of tuple can have default values (e.g. one function calls another function).
-If parameter name starts with `!`, it is implicit.
 ```
 ;Also we can initialize tuple members, we have embedding ;Note that if T is a sum type, each function here can be multiple implemented functions